CommWebTeam/en_to_fr_mapper/README.md

 - z

 #### Scanning for differences

+In general, the English and French documents should have roughly similar contents in terms of length and location, so visually scanning through for jarring differences between the two content lists may be much faster than comparing line by line.

 In my experience, scanning for rows where the content lengths differ a lot between the English and French lists helps to catch the majority of misalignments (though not all).
 This is because most of the time, extra tags in one language will be from breaking up the content in the other.